 The most popular travelling options between cities in New Zealand are by bus, train (rail) or car.
-These are all great, low-cost options to explore and experience the beauty and diversity of this land and get to really know our people.
+These are great, low-cost options to explore the beauty of this land and get to really know the people.

 There are other action-packed ways to travel but these are much more dependent on things like budget, interests, and fitness levels.
-Options such as cycling, helicopter, motorcycle and boat are also up for consideration when travelling between cities.
+Options like cycling, helicopter, motorcycle and boat are also up for consideration when travelling between cities.

 In NZ anyone over 21 can rent a car or campervan.
 People with a NZ driver’s licence can own a car in NZ too.
-Things to consider with these options are the requirements of the driver’s licence and the financial cost of these options.
+Things to consider with these options are the requirements of the driver’s licence and the financial cost as well.

 Exploring the countryside in a campervan is fun.
-The benefit of travelling in a campervan is that you do not have to worry about your accommodation and NZ is very well equipped to cater for freedom camping.
+You won’t have to worry about your accommodation and New Zealand is very well equipped to cater for freedom camping.
 We are a very outdoorsy nation that loves to camp and explore.
 See more about freedom camping here.

 Flying is another option but can be more expensive unless you get one-way budget fares.
 It pays to keep an eye on Grabaseat to take advantage of low cost offers when they come up.
 Most of the country is accessible and Air New Zealand is the main carrier with domestic airports located across most of the country.

-Bus is a popular mode of travel as it is convenient and inexpensive.
+The bus is a popular mode of travelling in New Zealand as it is convenient and inexpensive.
 The most well-known bus company in NZ is Intercity.
 Their buses are either normal passenger buses for the population as a whole or tourist buses which are set up for a combined purpose.
 Intercity coachlines offer point to point service around the country while ‘Kiwi Experience’ focuses mainly on backpackers and a hop-on hop-off pass is also available offering unlimited travel for a fixed cost.
 You often meet a cross-section of Kiwis on a bus journey.
 It can be a great way to learn more about our people, local customs and way of life.